raja-muhammad-asher/solution/README.md

 # how to run
-Download and run 'npm install' to install node modules Type 'npm test' to run tests
+Download and run 'npm install' to install node modules Type 'npm run test-coverage' to run tests